arthurrauter/ormlite-android/README.md

 Users have Artworks and ArtCollections.
 Therefore we have 2 one-to-many relationships.
 ArtCollections have Artworks, but the Artworks also reference the ArtCollections they belong to.
 Therefore we have 1 many-to-many relationship.

-### how to implement the relationships with ORMLite
+## Implementing the relationships with ORMLite
 One-to-Many:
 - User has to have a @ForeignCollectionField with a COLLECTION (no, lists won't work):
 ```java